 Casper does not treat validator stake differently than delegator stake for security reasons.

-Rewards are distributed at the end of each era.
+There is no precise reward per block.
+Rewards are split proportionally among stakes within an era and are distributed at the end of each era.

-Selecting a node for Staking
+Selecting a Node for Delegating